jamesgeorge007/Gender-Classifier/README.md

 <li> Make sure that you have python installed and the path is properly configured. </li>
 <li> Install the dependency using pip package manager i,e open your command prompt and type in py -m pip install sklearn. </li>
 <li> Install the Git desktop client. </li>
-<li> Clone the repository: git clone https://github.com/jamesgeorge007/Gender-Classifier-Machine-Learning-model-in-sklearn- </li>
+<li> Clone the repository: <code> git clone https://github.com/jamesgeorge007/Gender-Classifier-Machine-Learning-model-in-sklearn- </code> </li>
 <li> Navigate to the src directory where you can find the source file. </li>